TantorskiJake/CS_Fundementals_Projects/README.md

 - Navigate to the specific project directory you want to explore.
 - Follow the instructions in each project's README file for a step-by-step guide.

-## Contributions

-Feel free to contribute by adding new projects, improving existing ones, or suggesting enhancements.
-Fork the repository, make your changes, and submit a pull request.

 ## Feedback

-If you have any feedback, questions, or issues, please open an [issue](https://github.com/yourusername/CS_Fundamentals_Projects/issues).
+If you have any feedback, questions, or issues, please open an [issue](https://github.com/TantorskiJake/CS_Fundamentals_Projects/issues).

 Happy coding!